Understanding the Cultural Context

 Regional Products and Specialty Bargaining

-- Carpets: Expect extended process involving significant hospitality, education about styles and symbols, and multilevel negotiations (often with progressive involvement of shop managers for serious buyers)
+Certain Moroccan specialties involve distinctive bargaining approaches:- Carpets: Expect extended process involving significant hospitality, education about styles and symbols, and multilevel negotiations (often with progressive involvement of shop managers for serious buyers)

-- Leather: Quality varies dramatically, justifying significant price differences—focus bargaining on quality-appropriate pricing
+- Leather: Quality varies dramatically, justifying significant price differences???focus bargaining on quality-appropriate pricing

 - Metalwork: Distinguish between machine-made and hand-crafted pieces, with bargaining ranges reflecting these differences